My support for Kangas

 He denied to a subsequent penpal that he ever requested money.
 The problem here, for Kangas, is that I know of three other people who wrote to him, two in the US, and one from England, and all three either sent him money, wanted to send it (but didn't as he was already receiving the maximum he was allowed), bought him books, and/or bought him or contributed towards a securepak.
 Therefore. if he maintains that he has never asked for money or items to be bought for him, how does he then explain all these three people, and myself, did just that?
 This can hardly all be coincidence...

 $50 per month was the maximum he was/is allowed, and any further money sent in to him was allocated for his unpaid fines.

-The picture of Kangas on this MDOC page is several years old.
+The picture of Kangas on this MDOC page was taken in September 2017.